circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 CircleCI expects that your personal/default org matches your VCS username.
 Bitbucket now supports renaming your personal workspace to differ from your username; however, this is not currently supported by CircleCI.
-If you are building projects in your personal workspace with CircleCI, please ensure its name matches your username.
+If you are building projects in your personal workspace with CircleCI, make sure its name matches your username.

 ## Enable your project to check out additional private repositories